joyent/joyent-repos/README.md

   [MG's targets.json.in](https://github.com/joyent/mountain-gorilla/blob/master/targets.json.in).
   This command lists the relevant repo names:
   `JOYENT_BUILD=true bash targets.json.in | json -M -a value.repos | json -ga url | sort | uniq | cut -d/ -f2 | cut -d. -f1`
+- `image: <image name>` is used to not the name of the core image created by this repo, e.g. `"image": "manta-authcache"` for the mahi repo.
-- `tritonservice: <service name>` is used to note which Triton repo is the primary repo for a Triton service, e.g. `"tritonservice": "imgapi"` for the sdc-imgapi repo.
+- `tritonservice: <service name>` is used to note which repo is the primary repo for a Triton service, e.g. `"tritonservice": "imgapi"` for the sdc-imgapi repo.
+- `mantaservice: <service name>` is used to note which repo is the primary repo for a Manta service, e.g. `"mantaservice": "webapi"` for the manta-muskie repo.

 ## `jr`